Thursday, 23 May 2024

 Awakening, I had an intuition that I should find, in the day to day world, a community like this.
 Why was not clear, it just felt like blind instinct but I cannot remember a feeling so insistent, arising from a dream, certainly not one upon which I subsequently acted.
 I knew this dream was good for me.
 It is obvious now that were I to do something about it in the real world the reason would be in the hope of encountering something similarly beneficial.
 At the time there was no such realisation.
 I was simply too caught up and immediately preoccupied every day upon waking with the need to look after my own family, my mum with Alzheimer's and my very sick father.
 Besides, there was an incumbent sceptical disposition impeding such a possibility.

-I discover with dismay that a death can, for so many families, turn into a morass of self-interest, furtiveness, lies, obfuscation, obstructiveness, shock, anger and conflict.
+I discover with dismay that a death can, for so many families, turn into a morass of self-interest, furtiveness, lies, obfuscation, obstructiveness, shock, anger, vindictiveness and conflict.
 But I hadn't forgotten the dream.
 With hindsight, maybe without knowing it was exactly the right time that I decided to respond to it.
 Much later, after I made the decision and travelled to the event, I discovered in a poem connected to one of the songs I heard these lines:

 Respond to every call